Circuit Technology Center 22 Parkridge Road

 5. Application of Solder

-After flux and preheat, the part terminations shall be immersed in the molten solder by a robotic hot solder dipping apparatus.
+After flux and preheat, the part terminations shall be immersed in molten solder using a robotic hot-solder-dipping apparatus.
 The total time in solder shall not exceed 5 seconds per immersion.
-A dynamic wave or another method that removes solder dross shall be used.
+A dynamic wave or another method shall be used to remove solder dross.

 6. Cool Down, Cleaning, and Drying Methods

 Cooling rates shall not exceed the component manufacturer’s specifications, J-STD-020, J-STD-075, or as specified on engineering documentation.
 Cleaning shall be performed within 1 hour of solder dipping, following the flux manufacturer's recommendations or J-STD-033 and J-STD-075, where applicable.
-Drying shall be accomplished to prevent the re-deposition of ionic material onto the electronic components or reduce the solderability of the component.
+Drying shall be accomplished to prevent the redeposition of ionic material onto electronic components or to reduce the solderability of the components.

 7. Rework

 Piece parts within the production lot shall not be reworked more than twice.
-A single rework process is defined as one complete throughput through the robotic hot solder dipping process for any combination of package side(s) after the initial robotic hot solder dip.
-Any piece parts damaged shall be segregated, marked as defective, and returned to the customer; this includes piece parts dropped into the solder pot or on the floor or exhibiting physical damage after a fall.
+A single rework process is defined as one complete throughput through the robotic hot-solder-dipping process for any combination of package side(s) after the initial robotic hot-solder dip.
+Any damaged piece parts shall be segregated, marked as defective, and returned to the customer; this includes piece parts dropped into the solder pot or on the floor, or those exhibiting physical damage after a fall.

 8. Inspection and Testing

-Electronic components shall be tested following applicable test methods defined in GEIA-STD-0006 or as defined by customer drawings.
-If there are any failures during applicable test methods of the production lot testing, then the customer shall be notified.
+Electronic components shall be tested in accordance with the applicable test methods defined in GEIA-STD-0006 or as defined by customer drawings.
+If any failures occur during the applicable test methods during production lot testing, the customer shall be notified.
 Failed tested electronic components shall be segregated, marked as defective, and returned to the customer.
-Production electronic components of failed lots shall be identified and returned unless screened for defects in the sample devices.
+Production electronic components from failed lots shall be identified and returned unless the sample devices are screened for defects.

 9. Post-Process Baking